2010: Birdwatch magazine readers

 Dalton Gibbs has long been a key person in the City of Cape Town's Nature Conservation and his various responsibilities have included running Rondevlei Nature Reserve, monitoring critically endangered flora, assessing biodiversity of reserves, monitoring bird breeding colonies and chasing down escaped hippos - which regularly graze on his lawn at night at his home on the edge of Rondevlei Nature Reserve!
 Dalton leads our tours across South Africa, Namibia and Tanzania, and has been leading Cape Town Pelagics trips for many years.
 Besides his birding skills, Dalton is a well-rounded naturalist with a deep interest in all aspects of ecology -- and history if you get him started!

 Ethan moved from Ohio to Cape Town, where he is specializing in Africa's birds and leading tours for Birding Africa in South Africa, Namibia, Tanzania and Ethiopia.
 Ethan studied biology at the University of Cape Town, gaining extensive knowledge of the ecology and birdlife in Southern Africa.
 He has traveled widely from Cape Town in South Africa to the Mount Kilimanjaro of East Africa, birding all the way.
-Ethan helped set up the outings for "The Biggest Week in American Birding" in Ohio where he represented Birding Africa as one of the sponsors of that event in 2014.
-Ethan is Southern Africa's eBird data reviewer and is on the board of the Ohio Ornithological Society.
+Ethan helped set up the outings for "The Biggest Week in American Birding" in Ohio where he represented Birding Africa as one of the sponsors of that event since 2014.
+Ethan is Southern Africa's eBird data reviewer, is on the board of the Ohio Ornithological Society and is member of the Champions of the Flyway Birding Africa Black Harriers

 Musker Tour Leader around South Africa and Cape Town Pelagics Guide